GOOD-Stuff/FPGA-SPI-Flash/README.md

 ### About ###
 This is example project of FPGA programmer of SPI Flash memory.
+Reset FPGA via ICAPE2.
 ### What we have ###
-Board is xcku035-fbva676-1-c (Kintex-7 Ultrascale).
+Board is xc7k160tffq676-2 (Kintex-7).

-Flash is S25FL256S (32 MB)
+Flash is N25Q128A (16 MB)
 ### NOTE ###
 This branch change doesn't present all project, only source with module and their instance.
 ### FSM ###